shanwai1234/beautiful-jekyll/RN.md

 05-2020

 "implant" is a R package to process high-throughput phenotyping images.
-Feel glad to be a co-author in this [paper](https://spj.sciencemag.org/plantphenomics/aip/7481687/).
+Feel glad to be a co-author in this [Plant Phenomics paper](https://spj.sciencemag.org/plantphenomics/aip/7481687/).
 Thanks co-authors!

 04-2020